 Opportunities and Resources

-End of year exhibition
+End of Year Exhibition

 An exhibition of students’ work is held at Trinity Buoy Wharf at the end of the academic year in June.
-This is an opportunity for students to gain experience of curating and hanging a show, and promoting their practice.
+This is an opportunity for students to gain experience in curating and hanging a show, and promoting their practice.